j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 There's also an interesting difference in the choice of verbs throughout the list.
 The 2017 version has 2x ensuring, 1x finding, 1x helping, 2x understanding, 1x practicing, and 1x facilitating.
 The 2020 version has 3x helping, 1x facilitating.

 ### Serving the organization
-None of the changes seem siginificant enough to mention in this post.
+None of the changes seem significant enough to mention in this post.

 # A scrum master is a facilitator-coach

-In *"The Art of Agile Development (2nd ed)"* (2021) James Shore distinguishes different kinds of coaches: practicioner-coaches, player-coaches, and facilitator-coaches.
+In *"The Art of Agile Development (2nd ed)"* (2021) James Shore distinguishes different kinds of coaches: practitioner-coaches, player-coaches, and facilitator-coaches.
 A Scrum Master is a facilitator-coach:

 > One of the most common type of coaches is the *facilitator-coach*, often called a Scrum Master, who leads from the sidelines by facilitating conversations and resolving organizational roadblocks. [...]
 A player-coach and facilitator-coach can be a good team-up, as they have complementary strengths and weaknesses.*(p 74)*[^2]

-[^2]: In the context of scrum masters as facilitator-coaches instead of practicioner-coaches or of player-coaches, the idea that scrum masters facilitate trainings and workshops is an interesting one.
-It's hard not to immediately be reminded of the quote "Those who can, do; those who can’t, teach." from George Bernard Shaw’s play "Man and Superman".
+[^2]: In the context of scrum masters as facilitator-coaches instead of practitioner-coaches or player-coaches, the common expectation that scrum masters facilitate trainings and workshops is an intriguing one.
+It's hard not to immediately think of the quote "Those who can, do; those who can't, teach." from George Bernard Shaw's play "Man and Superman".

 > One downside of facilitator-coaches is that they don't contribute a lot to day-to-day development, which can lead to organizations to see them as underutilized and assign them to too many teams.
 But then they're not present to see and respond to team challenges.
 Coaches in this situation often end up as glorified meeting organizers, which isn't a good use of their talents. *(p 74)*